Logo

 43.

-Little Richard claimed in his autobiography that during a flight from Melbourne to Sydney that his plane was experiencing some difficulty and he claimed to have seen the plane's red hot engines and felt angels were "holding it up".
+Little Richard claimed in his autobiography that, during a flight from Melbourne to Sydney, while his plane was experiencing some difficulty, he saw the plane's red-hot engines, and felt angels were "holding it up".

 44.

-Specialty continued to release Little Richard recordings, including "Good Golly, Miss Molly" and his unique version of "Kansas City", until 1960.
+Specialty continued to release Little Richard's recordings, including "Good Golly, Miss Molly", and his unique version of "Kansas City", until 1960.

 45.